New York City Department of Sanitation311

 Properties with 1-9 residential units, as well as special-use buildings receiving DSNY collection – including City agencies, nonprofits, houses of worship, and professional offices in residential buildings – are required to use bins for trash setout.

-Starting June 1, these properties will be REQUIRED to use only official NYC Bins for trash set out.
-A warning period will be in effect from June 1 through September 7.
+As of June 1, these properties are REQUIRED to use only official NYC Bins for trash set out.
+A warning period will be in effect through September 7.
 Full enforcement of the NYC Bin requirements for trash will begin Tuesday, September 8, 2026.

 NYC is moving towards containerizing ALL residential trash.
 Find out what's next for properties with 10+ residential units.

-Join a virtual info session to learn more about DSNY's new containerization rules.
+Join a virtual info session to learn more about the new NYC Bin mandate.

-All properties with 1-9 residential units are now required to use bins, 55 gallons or less, with secure lids for trash set out.
+As of June 2026, all properties with 1-9 residential units are now required to use official NYC Bins for trash set out.

-If you already use a bin with a secure lid that is 55 gallons or less for trash set out, you may continue to use it until June.
-After that, you will need to switch to the official NYC Bin.
+If you are using any other bins with a secure lids that is 55 gallons or less for trash set out, you have until Tuesday, September 8, 2026 to switch to official NYC Bins.

 Learn more about NYC Bin requirements.